Building the tunnels and stations

 To minimise impacts at the Yarra River and surrounding areas, tunnelling with Tunnel Boring Machines will be used for this section of the project.

-Temporary acoustic sheds up to 20 metres high will enclose some Metro Tunnel construction sites at Arden, Parkville, City Square, Franklin Street, A'Beckett Street, and St Kilda Road.
+Temporary acoustic sheds up to 20 metres high will enclose some Metro Tunnel construction sites at North Melbourne, Parkville, City Square, Franklin Street, A'Beckett Street, and St Kilda Road.

 Acoustic sheds are commonly used during construction of tunnels to minimise noise, light and dust impacts on the local community during 24-hour tunnelling activities.
 The walls of the sheds include acoustic insulation and will be custom built for each site.